frankzotynia10/mayfairlabs.github.io/_posts/2024-06-12-beacon-contact.md

 In order to override this KM macro, we need to get into `macros.cfg` in Mainsail.
 At the bottom of this file, let's add these blocks.

-This first one will override the PREHEAT macro to move our probe into position and wait 4 minutes for it to heatsaok.
+This first one will override the PREHEAT macro to move our probe into position and wait for it to heatsaok.

 {% highlight bash %}
 [gcode_macro _PRINT_START_PHASE_PREHEAT]